diadem-platform/diadem-docs/docs/source/legal/TAC.rst

 We reserve the right to refuse any order placed through the Services.
 We may, in our sole discretion, limit or cancel quantities purchased per person, or per order.
 These restrictions may include orders placed by or under the same customer account, the same payment method, and/or orders that use the same billing or shipping address.
 We reserve the right to limit or prohibit orders that, in our sole judgment, appear to be placed by dealers, resellers, or distributors.

 ..
-This is a comment that will not be compiled into HTML
 ALLOWED ACTIVITIES XXX Is "internal use" properly defined?
     =====================
     XXList here all activities explicitly allowed:
     - use any information based on interaction with the Service (queries, on-demand computations) for internal business purpose (e.g. development of OE devices)